 National Wellness Month is a great opportunity to remind your team about the powerful benefits at their fingertips.
 A recent study found that 80% of employees say they understand their benefits, but the results of a recent knowledge test concluded that only 49% actually do.

 With open enrollment right around the corner, this presents a powerful opportunity to fill the gap.
 Educate employees on their wellbeing benefits by:

 - Launching a digital benefits scavenger hunt with prizes

 - Hosting a “Breakfast and Benefits” webinar with your broker/vendors

 - Creating weekly intranet posts or email campaigns that spotlight your financial wellbeing program, physical wellness initiatives, mental wellbeing benefits & other offerings

 Employee communities are a powerful way to share information and collect feedback.
-With National Wellness Month on the horizon, plan a calendar of wellbeing campaigns and get those ERGs involved.
+For National Wellness Month, plan a calendar of wellbeing campaigns and get those ERGs involved.